U.S. flag

 Financial Assistance

-Most DHS components have authority to execute and manage financial assistance to support the DHS mission.
 Financial assistance is the transfer to a non-federal recipient anything of value for a public purpose, and at DHS includes grants, cooperative agreements, training, loans, direct payments, and flood insurance.
+Eight DHS Components manage financial assistance to support the DHS mission.

 Grants.gov is the source to find and apply for federal financial assistance.
-DHS utilizes Grants.gov to post funding opportunities.
+DHS uses Grants.gov to post notices of funding opportunity (NOFOs).
 There is a registration process for Grants.gov that may take up to three weeks to complete.
 Grants.gov is the federal wide system utilized by government agencies.
-Registering with Grants.gov enables you to apply for financial assistance opportunities at other federal agencies.
+Registering with Grants.gov allows applicants to apply for financial assistance opportunities for all federal agencies.

 Was this page helpful?